-"So you can imagine our shock and concern when our husbands came home from the mines that day with the news."
+"So you can imagine our shock and concern when our husbands came home from the mines said 'yes, it's chromium poisoning' and sent her that day with the news."

 "Of course."
 I said.
 But, of course, I couldn't.
 I am a doctor, my father was a doctor and his father was a doctor.
 My life has never been uncertain.
 At least it had never been until I met Lehmann.
 Now I am uncertain of many, many things, and positively giddy about the possibilities.